dakshsharma07/stackline-fullstack-assessment/README.md

 This eliminates the XSS vulnerability, creates clean URLs like `/product?sku=ABC123`, and ensures fresh data from the API.

+**Why I Chose This Approach:** Moving from serialized JSON in the URL to an ID-based lookup is the standard solution for creating safer URLs.
+It eliminates untrusted input, simplifies navigation, and allows the server to remain the single source of truth.

+**Alternatives Considered:**
+* Encoding and decoding the JSON safely: still exposes all data client-side and doesn’t remove XSS risk.

 ---

 ### 5. Landing Page Missing Products